-- Look for menu items that say steamed, broiled, boiled, grilled, baked, roasted or poached. - Avoid items that say fried, deep-fried, battered, breaded, pickled or smoked. - Replace fries with a salad, vegetables or rice for a healthier side dish. - Ask for gravies, dips and sauces on the side so you can control how much to add. - Avoid menu items with a cream, cheese or butter sauce. - Skip the bread and butter. - Choose fresh fruit, yogurt or sherbet for dessert. - Ask for a doggie bag to take leftovers home if you can't finish your meal.
+- Look for menu items that say steamed, broiled, boiled, grilled, baked, roasted or poached. - Avoid items that say fried, deep-fried, battered, breaded, pickled or smoked. - Replace fries with a salad, vegetables or rice for a healthier side dish. - Ask for gravies, dips and sauces on the side so you can control how much to add. - Avoid menu items with a cream, cheese or butter sauce. - Skip the bread and butter. - Choose fresh fruit or yogurt for dessert. - Ask for a doggie bag to take leftovers home if you can't finish your meal.

-Eat fewer processed foods.
+Eat fewer highly processed foods.

-Highly processed foods are changed from their original food source and have many added ingredients.
+Highly processed - or ultra-processed - foods are changed from their original food source and have many added ingredients.
 Different flavours, preservatives and other chemical ingredients are added in a factory.
-Processed foods also include refined foods which have had important nutrients such as vitamins, minerals and fibre taken out.
-Processed foods are often convenient, packaged foods that are easy to grab or are ready-made.
-But beware - they are often high in calories (energy), sugar, salt and trans fat!
+Highly processed foods also include refined foods which have had important nutrients such as vitamins, minerals and fibre taken out.
+Highly processed foods are often convenient, packaged foods that are easy to grab or are ready-made.
+But beware - they are often high in calories (energy), sugar, salt and saturated fat

 - Hot dogs, deli meats and fast food burgers

 - Chips, crackers

 - Cakes, donuts, cookies

 - Candies and chocolate bars

 - Pop, sports drinks and ready-to-drink tea and coffee drinks

 - Ice cream and ice cream bars

 - Frozen pizzas, rice or pasta entrees

-- Refined foods such as white rice, bread and pasta